Synthetic Progestins and PCOS

 • Edema.

-In some women with PCOS, estrogen levels are not sufficient for the progestin to have an effect.
+In some women with polycystic ovarian syndrome, estrogen levels are not sufficient for the progestin to have an effect.
 In order for a progestin to be effective, the uterus must first be "primed" with estrogen.
 If a progestin alone does not induce bleeding, a program first using estrogen to cause the endometrial lining of the uterus to proliferate and then giving a progestin to mature the lining may be attempted.
 The estrogen procedure may not be required in other PCOS women, since they are already estrogen dominant.

 Occasionally, progestins may be used to partially suppress the ovary and regulate bleeding prior to the use of fertility drugs.